System Design: Building a Real-Time Chat Application

 Message Persistence and Delivery Guarantees

 Messages flow through Kafka before hitting PostgreSQL.
 This decouples the hot path (WebSocket delivery) from the cold path (database write).
-Even if the database is slow, the user sees the message instantly.
+Even if the database is momentarily slow, the user still sees the message instantly because delivery never waits on the write.

 • SENT — server received the message